Carly Luque – President

 Carly first got involved with NAHJ in 2015.
 During that time, she was instrumental in organizing and executing WBBM-TV’s involvement with the NAHJ Job Fair.
-During her term as Vice President of NAHJ Chicago last year, she chaired both the Job Fair and Scholarship Committees.
-During the 2016-2017 year, the chapter raised enough money to give three students $2,000 Journalism Scholarships and one student a $500 Multimedia Scholarship.
-Carly’s focus is to gain more chapter members and continue to organize events to keep Latinos connected with current and future journalists.
+During her term as Vice President of NAHJ Chicago, she chaired both the Job Fair and Scholarship Committees.
+During the 2016-2017 year, the chapter raised enough money to give three students $2,000 journalism scholarships and one student a $500 multimedia scholarship.
+The following year, the chapter awarded three $2,000 scholarships.
+As president of the chapter, the scholarship fundraiser has grown each year.